 Other free museums include Maison de Victor Hugo, Musée Carnavalet and the permanent collections at the Musée de la Vie Romantique.

 Related: Click to find out about more Free Museums in Paris

 *Extra* Museums That Are Sometimes Free

-Oh, and if you liked this article, please share, tweet or pin!
+Oh, and if you liked this article and travel tips, please share, tweet or pin!
 Share the love – I’d really appreciate it, and if you like pretty pins, click the P in the share bar for a few extra designs that are hidden within this post!

 READY TO EXPLORE MORE OF EUROPE?
 YOU MIGHT BE INTERESTED IN THESE ARTICLES

 - Travel Inspiration: The Best Group Tours in Europe – and why you should take one!

 - Berlin: Epic Weekend Break to Berlin – Where to Play, Stay & Eat

 - Amsterdam: Everyone should visit Amsterdam at least once in their lives!